dineshkummarc/Full-School-Website/README.md

 2. Install XAMPP or WAMP to set up a local server environment.
 3. Start Apache and MySQL services in XAMPP/WAMP.
 4. Import the SQL file provided (`technicalpashupati.sql`) into your database using phpMyAdmin or MySQL command line.
-5. Configure your database connection in `config.php`.
+5. Configure your database connection in `connection/database.php`.
 6. Place the project files in the appropriate directory (e.g., `htdocs` for XAMPP).
 7. Open your browser and navigate to `http://localhost` to access the website.